-We have engaged a third-party vendor in Ireland with significant experience in developing educational products to assist in our curriculum development.
-We use this vendor to develop complete courses for us, such as Rise Up Levels 1 and 2, and the curriculum development process is interactive and follows our standards.
-As of June 30, 2017, this vendor has developed the course materials for over 350 course hours and over 660 videos for us.
-We own the intellectual property rights for all course materials this vendor develops for us, and we pay them service fees based on the number of hours of developed courses.
+We have engaged Highwood Educational Consulting and Development Company Limited, or Highwood Education, a third-party vendor in Ireland with profound experience in developing educational products, including developing courses for HMH, to assist in our curriculum development.
+We use Highwood Education to develop complete courses for us, such as Rise Up Levels 1 and 2, and the curriculum development process is interactive and follows our standards.
+As of June 30, 2017, Highwood Education has developed the course materials for over 350 course hours and over 660 videos for us.
+We own the intellectual property rights for all course materials Highwood Education develops for us, and we pay Highwood Education service fees based on the number of hours of developed courses.